 We may collect the following information:

-other information relevant to customer surveys and/or offers including information from third parties engaged by us, for example, survey/analytics providers, and that information includes:
+- other information relevant to security, customer surveys and/or offers including information from third parties engaged by us, that information includes:

-device-specific information, including your device’s IP address, device type and country geographic information;
+- Device-specific information, including your device’s IP address (collected and stored in anonymised format), device type and country geographic information.

 Log data including referring domain, pages visited and date and time when pages were accessed.